SirModV/Netflix-Cocktail-s/README.md

 This website allows the user to search for a movie by a keyword and will generate a random cocktail along with the selected movie.

 ## Getting Started
-Simply bring up your preferfed web browser and and download the index.html to view the website or click on the direct link.
+Simply bring up your preferred web browser and download the index.html to view the website or click on the direct link.

 ### Dependencies
 Built with HTML and CSS and JavaScript.

 ### Installing
-Can download the code from the github or check out the dirct link to the website.
+Can download the code from GitHub or check out the direct link to the website.

 ## Help
 Please reach out to any of us below for any issues.